 Here are three options for ordering older ACT scores:

 - Request your scores online by creating an ACT account.

 - Send in a request form (if you can remember your approximate test year, ACT, Inc., can check a range of years in their records for you) or a letter of request (if you can't remember) to the following address:

 - Call ACT, Inc., at (319) 337-1313.
 Note that you can only order regular reports this way—no priority reports.
 In addition, there is an extra $15 phone service fee.

 Pro Tip: Some Q&A websites claim that you can print out your scores from the ACT website and mail or fax them to colleges as a way of sending scores for free.
 If only!
 Unfortunately, the vast majority of colleges only accept score reports sent by ACT, Inc. What's more, most colleges only accept electronic scores through ACT's special service.

-It didn't work when you tried to mail your baby brother away when you were 4, and it won't work now for your ACT scores.
+It didn't work when you tried to mail your baby brother away when you were four, and it won't work now for your ACT scores.

 Can You Choose Which ACT Scores to Send?